MAP Test Language Usage

 • Active and passive voice

-Phrases, Clauses, Agreement, Sentences
+Phrases, Clauses, Agreement, and Sentences

 • Complete sentences